 Earn a Bachelor’s Degree

-To become a pediatrician, you are required to complete four years of a college degree in order to get into a top Caribbean medical school.
+To become a pediatrician, you are required to complete four years of a college degree in order to get into a top medical university in Caribbean.
 However, many medical students earn an undergraduate degree or enter a premedical program to meet the admission prerequisites for a 4-year MD degree program.
 Students who have a clear goal to pursue a career as a pediatrician are advised to choose child psychology or any another subject pertaining to pediatrics as their undergraduate major.

 Apply to a Caribbean Medical School